BHS Spay / Neuter Clinic Open

-The BHS Spay / Neuter Clinic is Reopening Wednesday, July 7, 2021
+The BHS Spay / Neuter Clinic is Open

-After 15 months, plus or minus, the BHS is pleased to announce on July 7, 2021 we are resuming full service at the Spay / Neuter Clinic.
-Join us at 7:00 p.m. at the BHS Building, 850 Barton Road.
+After 15 months, plus or minus, the BHS is pleased to announce that we have resumed full service at the Spay / Neuter Clinic.
+Join us Wednesday nights from 7:00 – 8:00 p.m. at the BHS Building, 850 Barton Road.
 No more curbside, no more online registrations!

 Please, bring your furry family members in for their vaccinations, health check and scheduling for their spay / neuter.
 For information on cost, please click HERE.